Marcin-8/AVT5330-thermometer-for-linux/README.txt

 This project is a shell script for "AVT5330", tested on Debians: antiX, Ubuntu.
-"AVT5330" is a piece of hardware bought for temperature measurements.
+"AVT5330" is a piece of hardware bought for temperature measurements (up to 8 sensors).
 Script measure_temp.sh writes data from sensors to $OUTPUTFILE file, gnuplot can be used to see a trend.

 How to install: